JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 #### Serving error pages

-The routermiddleware comes with a default 404 error handler, but its output may not be what you would want for your app.
+The router middleware comes with a default 404 error handler, but its output may not be what you would want for your app.
 Let's find out how to create a custom 404 error handler.

 A 404 error handler is technically a generic route handler that handles a request that all other middleware before it has failed to handle.
 It is implemented by adding a custom middleware at the end of the Express middleware stack.

-Add the following middleware code after the routermiddleware:
+Add the following middleware code after the router middleware:

     app.use(function(req, res) {
         res.status(400);